goldmundchen/blog/_posts/2023-02-24-to-live-is-to-fight.md

 </p><p>
 Indeed, shall no law or word of man stand in his way,<br>
 And may this be his wealth: A spear and shield,<br>
-With which he is destined to rise beyond,<br>
+With which he is destined to rise beyond<br>
-All serfs who cower at his knees, <br>
+All serfs——cowering at his knees<br>
-calling him their master and Great King.<br>
+———Calling upon their master and Great King.<br>
 </p>